opensearch-project/documentation-website/_search-plugins/star-tree-index.md

 ## Supported queries and aggregations

-STIX can be used to optimize queries and aggregations.
+Star-tree indexes can be used to optimize queries and aggregations.

 ### Supported queries